 ancestry (12.5%), and residents who report Irish roots

 (10.3%), and some of the residents are also of Puerto Rican

 ancestry (7.7%), along with some Arab ancestry residents

 (6.6%), among others.
 In addition, 29.6% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Germantown

-neighborhood is English, spoken by 50.8% of households.
-Other important languages spoken here include Spanish, African languages, Arabic and French.
+neighborhood is English, spoken by 49.2% of households.
+Other important languages spoken here include Spanish, French, Arabic and Chinese.